 Plastic extrusion is a high volume process where material is melted and 'extruded' continuously through a tool (die) that forms a particular design of plastic profile or sheet in a continuous length.
 The product is then cut to the required length.

-Blow moulding is a process by which hollow plastic parts are formed.
+Blow moulding is a process by which hollow plastic parts are manufactured.
 The blow moulding process begins with melting down the plastic and forming it into a parison.
 The parison is a tube-like piece of plastic with a hole in one end through which compressed air can pass.
 The parison is then clamped into a mould and air is blown into it.
 The air pressure then pushes the plastic out to match the mould.
 Once the plastic has cooled and hardened the mould opens up and the part is ejected.

 In essence, liquid or powdered plastic is poured into the gap between an inner and outer form, which is then heated then rotated /spun/inverted so that the plastic spreads evenly prior to cooling and setting.
 This is a slow process, but allows large hollow components with thick wall sections to be produced.